Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Anomaly Detection Model Design and Dataset Construction

 \subsection{Dataset Construction for Anomaly Detection}

 In this subsection, we describe the construction of the datasets used to train and evaluate the AD model.
 The guiding principle is that the parameters recorded during the operation of the QKD system should faithfully reflect its internal state and behavior.
+In this context, two categories of parameters are collected.
+One category consists of configuration parameters, such as detector gate position signals and the voltage values of polarization controllers.
+The other includes consists of non-configuration parameters such as the timestamps of single-photon detector (SPD) responses.
 By capturing these operational characteristics, the dataset enables the AD model to effectively detect anomalies introduced by malicious attacks.
 From the perspective of Eve, we consider how different attack strategies affect the QKD system and accordingly propose two methods for constructing datasets based on the nature of these attacks.
 In the first type of active attack, Eve manipulates the system by modifying its configuration parameters.
 For instance, Eve may shift the timing of detector gate signals through the calibration attack~\cite{PhysRevLett.107.110501}, change the bias voltage of intensity modulators via the induced-photorefraction attack~\cite{PhysRevApplied.19.054052,Lu:23,PhysRevApplied.20.044013}.
 To capture the effects of such intrusions, the QKD system can be equipped with monitoring interfaces that continuously record these configuration parameters in real time, forming a dataset that reflects system behavior under various conditions.
-In the second type of attack, Eve may not alter any system configuration parameters directly.
-This type of attacks, such as, the muted attack~\cite{su2025mutedattackhighspeedquantum} and the superlinear attack~\cite{PhysRevA.84.032320}, manipulate the single-photon detector (SPD) responses without changing the system's internal settings.
+In the second type of active attack, Eve may not alter any system configuration parameters directly.
+This type of attacks, such as, the muted attack~\cite{su2025mutedattackhighspeedquantum} and the superlinear attack~\cite{PhysRevA.84.032320}, manipulate the SPD responses without changing the system's internal settings.
 In these cases, we focus on the SPD's output behavior—particularly the timing of detection events—and use the associated timestamps to construct a dataset that captures anomalies induced by this class of attacks.